2013 Key Dates & Timings

 - Any luxury food items you want.

-As the overnight camps may be wet and muddy we recommend that competitors have a spare pair of waterproof shoes and consider taking a spare waterproof jacket and trousers.
+As the overnight camps can become wet and muddy (and windy!) we recommend that participants have a spare pair of waterproof shoes and consider taking an insulated jacket and spare waterproof top and bottom.

-For competitors who are used to two-day mountain marathons and small sacks, you may think that a 59L drybag is huge.
-However, competitors will quickly find that packing for the GL3D™ is a skill that requires careful selection of food, equipment and clothing.
+For participants who are used to two-day mountain marathons and small sacks, you may think that a 60L drybag is huge.
+However, participants will quickly find that packing for the SILVA GL3D™ is a skill that requires careful selection of food, equipment and clothing.

-The event will use digital SPORTident timing; know as SI.
-At registration competitors will be issued with their own SI Card, which must be ‘punched’ into the SI timing boxes at each checkpoint and at the finish.
+The event will use digital SPORTident timing; known as SI.
+At registration participants will be issued with their own SI Card, which must be ‘punched’ into the SI timing boxes at each checkpoint and at the finish.
 For those unfamiliar with this simple and reliable system, full instructions will be given.
-The SI system is an important safety feature of the event and when competitors ‘download’ their SI data at the end of each day, we generate a record of who is safely off the hill.
+The SI system is an important safety feature of the event and when participants ‘download’ their SI data at the end of each day, we generate a record of who is safely off the hill.
 For those who are interested, we will display daily and cumulative results each evening.

 Whether running or walking we expect you to have sufficient fitness and mountain experience to safely complete all three days.
 Typical experience would include Mountain Marathons, long fell races, Long Distance Walkers Association events such as The Fellsman and experience of long mountain days.